NecipAkgz/fhevm-example-factory/docs/gaming/encrypted-poker.md

-On-chain Texas Hold'em poker with encrypted hole cards.
-Two players receive encrypted hole cards that remain hidden throughout the game.
-Hand strength is computed using FHE operations.
-Winner is determined by comparing encrypted hand strengths.
-Demonstrates complex game logic with multiple encrypted states and conditional operations.
+On-chain Texas Hold'em poker with encrypted hole cards and hand strengths.
+Hole cards remain hidden throughout.
+Winners are determined by comparing encrypted hand strengths, demonstrating complex multi-state game logic.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: